srthiru/assn2-logalyzer/README.md

 ## Limitations of the implemetation
 * For task 2, since it is a sorting application, number of reducers were restricted to 1 to avoid resulting to multiple part output files.
 Since the input to this file is already aggregated this would not be an issue, but this should be worked around for large scale processing
 * The interval specified can only be configured based on seconds.
 Can add implementation to split the interval based on other aggregations - hour, min etc.
+* Input paths have to be modified in the application config before building the JAR.
+Can add support to override default paths using command-line arguments or an alternate config that can be read in runtime if provided.

 ## Installation